Doctor of Nursing Practice

 - Nurse Practitioners

-Why Choose Doctor of Nursing Practice at SU?
+Why Choose a Doctor of Nursing Practice at Salisbury University?

 The D.N.P program at SU is accredited by the Commission on Collegiate Nursing Education (CCNE), providing objective validation of the quality of our curriculum.
 This quality is also evident in the consistently high NCLEX-RN pass rates of undergraduate students and the excellent certification rates for Family Nurse Practitioner (FNP) graduates throughout the history of the program.